mzyavuz/SWE-573-Software-Development-Practice/Hive Project/Scenarios.md

 Steps:
 1. Alex opens the app and chooses "Sign up".
-2. He fills in name, email, password, and selects (optional) interests/tags.
+2. He fills in name, email, date of birth and passwords and accepts Terms and Services & Privacy Policy.
 3. The system creates a provisional account and sends a verification email (UR-1, UR-2).
 4. Alex clicks the verification link, which marks the email verified and activates the account (UR-2).
 5. Alex signs in with his email and password (UR-3).